devongarde/ssc/README.txt

 NOTE
 SSC can be run in a CGI environment.
 This is intended for use with OpenBSD's native httpd web server (https://man.openbsd.org/httpd.8).
-You are reminded that SSC is pre-alpha software.
-Do NOT expose it to untrusted data sources, such as the open web, without taking serious precautions.
-SSC probably has more bugs than the Creator's Ultimate All-Beetle Extravaganza (J.B.S.
-Haldane, apocryphal : "[the Creator has] an inordinate fondness for beetles.").
+You are reminded that SSC is pre-beta software.
+Do NOT expose it to untrusted data sources, such as the open web, without taking precautions.